Florida man allegedly pulls a gun on Starbucks employee over botched order, but not on just any employee

 He allegedly returned to the drive-thru and screamed at the chief’s daughter, claiming his cream cheese was missing.
 When she asked whether he’d paid for it, police say he pulled out the gun.

-During his first court appearance Friday, he said he did not believe the robbery charge was warranted – although it remains unclear whether or not he had paid for it.
+During his first court appearance Friday, he said he did not believe the robbery charge was warranted – although it remains unclear whether or not he had paid for the creamy spread.

 CLICK HERE TO GET THE FOX NEWS APP